anthgrim/anthgrim.github.io/README.md

 ### JavaScript

-- Animated Background with JavaScript
+- Animated Background in Header
-- Media Query - like function for collapsables in JavaScript
+- Media Query - like function for collapsables
+- Media Query - like function for button titles
 - Fetch API for Inspirational Quotes
 - Async and await keyboards